hawc2/wikidata/README.md

 # wikidata

-Repo for developing Python scripts for SPARQL queries to visualize wikidata on black artists in Philadelphia
+Python scripts for SPARQL queries to visualize wikidata on black artists in Philadelphia